 The Boerboel is predisposed to gastric dilation and volvulus, commonly referred to as bloat.
 Limiting exercise for an hour after meals can help to lessen the chance of this life threatening problem.

 The Boerboel requires a considerable amount of exercise to keep him healthy, trim, and happy.
 Brisk walks throughout the neighborhood will help to keep the dog in shape as well as reinforce his social skills.
 Although he does need to run, the Boerboel is not the perfect companion for those who like to run for long distances.
+Robust and strong, these dogs are the true short-distance runners, and can tire somewhat quickly.
+Their initial appearance is one of sluggishness and laziness.
+But that’s far from true.
+Although somewhat slow-paced and calm, the Boerboel can be surprisingly energetic and athletic.
+They are muscular and strong, and this appearance will need to be maintained.
+The best way to do this is with a balanced diet and enough exercise.
+It’s best to establish a daily routine of walksaround the block and some play in the park.
+This, alongside a balanced diet, will work best for these large doggos.

 It is essential that the Boerboel has a large and completely fenced area in which to play.
 The breed is very active and will be happy to play ball or fetch with his family members for hours.
 Playtime is a great way to reestablish your role as Alpha with the dog.
 So, playtime is valuable for these dogs and their owners.